 Map 2 depicts existing land uses for the District.
-Existing land uses are primarily agricultural, industrial, and commercial.
-There are approximately 56 acres of wetlands within the proposed TID #5 boundary.
+There are no wetlands within the proposed TID #6 boundary.

 Map 3 depicts future land use and compliance with the statutory limit of 35% of land designated for newly platted residential use.
 The Tax Increment Law includes a statutory limit of 35% of land designated for newly platted residential use within a mixed-use district.
-Residential development is expected to occur on portions of parcels 5-7, of which a total of 29.3 acres is developable.
-Development projections estimate approximately 18 acres of residential land uses on portions of this area, however, if the full parcel area was developed as residential land uses, this amounts to approximately 14% of the District's area designated for newly platted residential, demonstrating compliance with the 35% limit on newly platted residential.
-The residential development is expected to be developed at an approximate density of 8 dwelling units per acre, with a mix of residential formats.
-Other lands within the District are recommended for commercial or industrial development.
-In total, parcels suitable for residential, commercial, or industrial development comprise 100% of the total area of the TID, thus meeting the requirements of a mixed-use district of Wis.
-Stats. § 66.1105(4)(gm)(4)(a).
+The new residential development proposed for Parcel 2 is on existing platted land and will not require a new subdivision plat.
+This results in 0% of the District's area designated for newly platted residential.

+Parcel 1 contains a stormwater pond, Parcel 2 is anticipated for new residential development, Parcel 3 is an assisted living facility, and Parcel 4 is zoned Planned Office and is a commercially operated hospice facility, comprising 90% of the total land area.
+This meets the requirements of Wis.
+Stats. § 66.1105(4)(gm)(4)(a) for over 50% of land area in the District to be suitable for mixed use development.

-Map 4 depicts the existing zoning districts within TID #5.
-The existing zoning largely comprises agricultural, commercial, and industrial land.
+Map 4 details the zoning districts within TID #6.